 During a high stress event the ears are working just fine… sort of.
 Physically, all the right parts are moving and taking in the sound waves but something can happen to diminish their effectiveness.
 I recall reading one research study where participants were hooked up to an audiometer to test their base-level hearing.
 Then the participants were put on a treadmill and the hearing test continued as the heart rate increased (simulating the heart rate increase under stress).
 The results were very telling.

 Once the heart rate got over 175, hearing diminished.
 The researchers concluded the blood rushing through the eardrums at that speed actually creates noise that cancels out what the person is hearing.
 That noise may come off as static, a hiss, or ringing in the ears.
-Hmmm… do firefighters working under stress ever experience heart rates above 175?
+Hmmm… do firefighters and emergency responders working under stress ever experience heart rates above 175?
 You know they do.
 If your hearing is diminished from the ill-effects of a rapid heart rate, there is nothing you can do to rectify the situation other than lower the heart rate.
 You can’t squint with your ears.

 Tune it out

-The brain, in an effort to help you make sense of what is happening in a high-stress, high-consequence situations can also filter out what it perceives to be noise – those sounds it determines to be unimportant.
+The brain, in an effort to help you make sense of what is happening in a high-stress, high-consequence situation, can also filter out what it perceives to be noise – those sounds it determines to be unimportant.
 Sometimes this can be helpful.
 Other times it can be devastating.
 While full of Darwinian good intentions, the brain may filter out the sounds of the very thing that could kill you.

 What happens when the brain tries to sort out conflicting information?
-In other words what the eyes are seeing and what the ears are hearing do not align (not congruent).
+In other words, what the eyes are seeing and what the ears are hearing do not align (not congruent).
 In this case the brain does its darnedest to make it all fit together in a coherent way.
 If you’ve ever been to a movie theater, you’ve experienced sensory integration.
 If you’ve never been to a movie theater, turn off your computer RIGHT NOW… and go see a movie.

 In the movie theater the speakers are not behind the screen.
 They are on the walls.
 When someone on the screen is talking, the speaker is not where their mouth is.
 Yet it appears as though the sounds are coming out of their mouth.
 This is because the brain takes the cues from the eyes and the cues from the ears and integrates them… fits them together in a way you’ll understand and you have the appearance of the sounds coming from the mouth on the screen… which they aren’t.